-Compared to our Thinky Brain which is relatively young and immature in its development (talking in millennia terms), our Feely Brain has developed over millions of years and includes natural skills that we share with other animals.
+Compared to our Thinky Brain, which is relatively young and immature in its development (talking in millennia terms), our Feely Brain has developed over millions of years.
+He includes natural skills that we share with other animals.
 In our human context, it completes several highly complex associations every minute that help us lead our normal lives.

-Given that our Thinky Brain tends to be lazy and uninvolved unless prompted, our Feely Brain largely guides our thinking.
+Our Thinky Brain tends to be lazy and uninvolved unless prompted, so our Feely Brain largely guides our thinking.
 Our rapidly thinking Feely Brain is always looking to make simplistic causal connections (so that we can get the impression that what we first think is also what is true).

 This is particularly important when it comes to our language.
 Evidence shows that our Feely Brain easily and effortlessly takes charge in producing a response to words.
-This is called “associative activation” and it is a simple result of seeing or hearing a word.
+This is called “associative activation, " a simple result of seeing or hearing a word.
 A word brings an idea, and an idea triggers many other ideas.
-Our Feely Brain keeps making connections between all those ideas by resurfacing memories, which in turn recall emotions, that then bring other reactions.
+Our Feely Brain keeps making connections between all those ideas by resurfacing memories, which recall emotions that bring other reactions.

-It is a cascade of activity in our brain which happens quickly, with no virtual conscious control, and it produces a series, or a pattern, of cognitive, emotional and physical responses.
+It is a cascade of activity in our brain that happens quickly, with no virtual conscious control.
+It produces a series, or a pattern, of cognitive, emotional and physical responses.
 That’s right, we respond to words without even realising it.

 Types of words

-If we understand the important processes that words trigger in our brains, we may decide that it is worth being more thoughtful in the words that we are use to describe mental health.
-There are words that are clearly discriminatory and should outright not be used, like “nutter” and “mental”.
-Then there are words that have originated in different contexts and have evolved over the years in a way that has made them too emotionally charged to use in our modern context.
+If we understand the important processes that words trigger in our brains, we may decide that it is worth being more thoughtful in the words that we use to describe mental health.
+Some words, like “nutter” and “mental”, are clearly discriminatory and should not be used.
+Then there are words that have originated in different contexts and have evolved over the years, making them too emotionally charged to use in our modern context.

-How we talk about mental ill health in our immediate environment is also critical, and evolving.
-An important example is suicide.
+How we talk about mental ill-health in our immediate environment is also critical and evolving.
+An important example is a suicide.
 We often say that someone has “committed suicide”.
 The use of the word “committed” originates when suicide was considered a crime and a sin.
-You commit a crime or you commit a sin.
+You commit a crime, or you commit a sin.
 Suicide is neither.
-Thankfully we seem to be slowly getting towards global consensus on this (though not entirely there yet).
+Thankfully we seem to be slowly getting towards a global consensus on this (though not entirely there yet).

 Being more thoughtful

-It is not just how we talk about problems and diagnoses that is important.
-Remember that 1 in 6 of us is experiencing high levels of distress or a common mental health problem every week, therefore being respectful and thoughtful in our mental health related language could do wonders for our brain’s “associative activation”, and, hence, the emotions of the people around us.
+It is important not just how we talk about problems and diagnoses.
+Remember that 1 in 6 of us is experiencing high levels of distress or a common mental health problem every week therefore being respectful and thoughtful in our mental health-related language could do wonders for our brain’s “associative activation”, and, hence, the emotions of the people around us.

 For example, we should avoid:

-- Using very problematic words like “psycho” to describe a person we dislike or “schizo” to describe a person’s reaction or personality, sitgmatises people living with Schizophrenia.
+- Using very problematic words like “psycho” to describe a person we dislike or “schizo” to describe a person’s reaction or personality stigmatises people living with schizophrenia.

-- Describing someone who is thin as “anorexic” misunderstands that Anorexia Nervosa is a mental health condition that is much more complex than just losing weight.
+- Describing someone thin as “anorexic” misunderstands that anorexia nervosa is a mental health condition that is much more complex than just losing weight.

-In the way that we have framed our societies, people living with a long-term mental health problem can struggle to recover their personal identity (as a parent, spouse, co-worker, volunteer, student etc).
+In the way we have framed our societies, people with long-term mental health problems can struggle to recover their personal identity (as a parent, spouse, co-worker, volunteer, student etc).
 Therefore, how we talk about this experience of mental illness could play a positive and influential role in the recovery process for millions of our fellow citizens.

-We often use the word “suffer” when it comes to mental ill health.
-Whilst it is accurate that we should acknowledge the actual impact and suffering that people experience, we also need to be careful not to imply that a diagnosis equates to a “life sentence” of suffering.
+We often use the word “suffer” regarding mental ill-health.
+While acknowledging the actual impact and suffering that people experience is accurate, we also need to be careful not to imply that a diagnosis equates to a “life sentence” of suffering.

-For people who have been in contact with mental health services, there may be contrasting views about language that are worthy of reflection.
+For people who have been in contact with mental health services, contrasting views about language may be worthy of reflection.

 - We often use the phrase “mental illness”.
-Some people regard this as unhelpful as there is not a consensus on an agreed organic component to distress.
+Some people regard this as unhelpful as there is no consensus on an agreed organic component to distress.

 - People may instead choose to talk about mental ill-health.